saomyaraj/saomyaraj/README.md

 I'm a Computer Science undergrad
 ---------------------------------

 I like working on Neural Nets and Robotics.
-Also, juggling bits and bytes with a touch of creativity sometimes.

 ### Socials